AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 #.
 Click **Review + create**.
 #.
 Click **Create**.
 #.
 Under Generate new key pair, click **Download private key and create resources** to download your secret key.
 #.
-When you receive the message that Your deployment is compete, click **Go to resource**.
+When you receive the message that your deployment is compete, click **Go to resource**.
 #.
 At the networking header, this will be preconfigured with a default subnet and security group.
 You should not need to change anything here.
 For Public IP, click **Create New**.
 #.
 At Assignment, select **Static** and click **OK**.